zot/Plexus/README.md

 * A lot of other things I've written about before, which you can find on http://blog.plubble.com/, if you're motivated

 I'm planning to do as much as I can in Rhino, using functional techniques, but some things would depend heavily on cC mods, like visual and auditory information propagation and visual portals, for instance.
 Some of these things can be done completely in cC, and I'm happy to do that (and I'm happy for other projects to do them as well).
 Why Rhino and not Node.js?
 Because part of the coolness of functional programming is how it handles concurrency and Rhino supports multithreaded code with shared memory.
 Node.js doesn't -- even with WebWorkers, you don't get shared memory; it copies messages around.
 Since I want to share megabytes of memory, that's not really a good option for me.
 Node.js could be be made to work, if each worker kept its own separate copy of the state of the world and they each got all of the changes and updated their own worlds (to an identical state), but since Rhino can completely avoid all of that extra work, I think Rhino makes more sense, even though it's slower than Node.js.

+NOTE: I'm experimenting with modifying Coffeescript to generate both Lua and JavaScript.
+If this works, I'll be deploying the initial version in Lua, since it's faster than Rhino and supports threads and shared memory.

 For me, the point is writing the code, teaching, and learning.